The Gauge Theory of Measurement-Based Quantum Computation: Phenomenological ramifications of the gauge principle

 For deterministic MBQCs, $[U_{\prec t}]$ is the same at $t=0$ and $t=2$.
 We may therefore identify the two points, and obtain a mapping from the circle into ${\cal{M}}$.
 These maps, with base point at $t=0$, are classified by the first homotopy group $\pi_1({\cal{M}})$.
 They are also classified by the total (Pauli) unitary accumulated in $U_{\prec N}\in SU(2)$ at time $t=N$, and it is the same classification.

 For our order parameter space of eq.~(\ref{OPspac}), the first homotopy group is:

-The total Pauli operator accumulated during the evolution from continuous time $t=0$ to $t=N$ is not visible in ${\cal{M}}$ at any given instant of time, because its modded out in ${\cal{M}}$.
+The total Pauli operator accumulated during the evolution from continuous time $t=0$ to $t=N$ is not visible in ${\cal{M}}$ at any given instant of time, because it is modded out in ${\cal{M}}$.
 But it is captured in the trajectory in ${\cal{M}}$ as a whole, specifically as the homotopy class of the trajectory.

 We learn: In case of deterministic MBQC, the total unitary accumulated is an element of the homotopy group $\pi_1({\cal{M}})$.
 This group element contains the computational output $o$, and in addition a global phase $\pm 1$.